KevinWorkman/HappyCoding/tutorials/java/_posts/2017-03-14-inheritance.md

 printAnimalName(myCat);
 ```

 And the `printAnimalName()` function will work with either one!
-This allows us to write generalized code that applies to any subtype.
+This lets us write generalized code that applies to any subtype.
 We could even later add a brand new subtype:

 ```java
 public class Dog extends Animal{